iwazirijr/teaching-toolkit/IT727-cybersecurity-risk-mgt/readme.md

 # Teaching Resources

 These are the resources I use to teach IT727-Cybersecurity Management (based on NIST and ISACA frameworks) graduate classes at Marymount University.
-The lecture videos are also available on Youtube here:
+The lecture videos are also available on YouTube here:

 ## License